Quick Start Guide to Function Approximations with Minterpy#

 Consider now the \(m\)-dimensional Runge function:

-The function can be computed for any arbitrary dimension, but for this tutorial, the dimension is set to \(4\) which already makes it hard to visualize.
+The function can be computed for any dimension, but for this tutorial we set \(m = 4\).
+The dimension is high enough to make direct visualization impractical.

 Note

-The classic Runge function has a factor of \(25\) instead of \(1.0\) which makes the above function “easier” to interpolate.
+The classic Runge function has a factor of \(25\) instead of \(1.0\) which makes the classic function sharper and thus harder to interpolate accurately.

 To define the function above as a lambda function: